 5. Eliminating temptation within your home is mission critical

 If you have alcohol in the house, you're more likely to "fail" at Dry January than you are if you actually have to go out and procure it, says Sheinbaum—especially since you're likely spending more time at home now than you might have been in years prior.
 "Every time you pass your bar cart or open your refrigerator and there are cans of beer or bottles of wine, it's an automatic reminder and a temptation," she says.
 To remedy this, she suggests either hiding your booze in a spot that's out of your daily sightline, letting a friend babysit it for the month or, if money is no object and/or you think you might want to continue sobriety beyond January, disposing of it altogether.

 6. Mocktails might help to quench your thirst

-If you really love the taste of wine, beer, or a craft cocktail, it can be easy to fall prey to cravings; however, Sheinbaum points out that these days, there are many nonalcoholic options that can satisfy your thirst for a specific type of boozy beverage.
-“I think dry January is like the perfect time to explore [nonalcoholic beverages],” she says.
-“If you’re doing a happy hour with friends and everybody else is still having alcohol, you can enjoy the same taste without a buzz and without the hangover the next day.”
-Not familiar with the mocktail market?
-Check out brands like Seedlip, Kin Euphorics, Curious Elixirs, Lyre’s, and more.
+If you really love the taste of wine, beer, or a cocktail, it can be easy to fall prey to cravings; however, Sheinbaum points out that these days, there are many nonalcoholic beverage brands that can satisfy your thirst for a specific type of drink.
+"I think dry January is like the perfect time to explore [nonalcoholic beverages]," she says.
+"If you're doing a happy hour with friends and everybody else is still having alcohol, you can enjoy the same taste without a buzz and without the hangover the next day."

 7. Replacing your version of happy hour with another mood-boosting activity can kill cravings, too